-Ministère de l'Éducation - Strategic plan The Ministère plays a leadership role by stating its vision of Québec's education system.
-Educational School service centre - Commitment-to-success plan Success The school service centre plays a leadership role by sharing its vision of education for of all students, its jurisdiction, which is based on the vision of the Québec education system by in the youth & adapted to those it serves and the issues that affect them. adult sectors Educational institution - Educational project The educational institution plays a leadership role by creating a school environment that meets the needs of all its students.
-CLC Action Plan The CLC plays a leadership role by identifying and responding to the needs of students and families.
-Student Success & Community Action Plan Community The community organizations play a leadership role in mobilizing all vitality community stakeholders in responding to the needs of community members.
+Ministère de l'Éducation - StrategicPlan The Ministère plays a leadership role by stating its vision of Québec's education system.
+Educational School Service Centre - Commitment-to-Success Plan success The school service centre plays a leadership role by sharing its vision of education for of all students, its jurisdiction, which is based on the vision of the Québec education system by in the youth & adapting to those it serves and the issues that affect them. adult sectors Educational Institution - Educational Project The educational institution plays a leadership role by creating a school environment that meets the needs of all its students.
+CLC Action Plan The CLC plays a leadership role by identifying and responding to the needs Student success of students and families. & community vitality Community Action Plan The community organizations play a leadership role in mobilizing all community stakeholders in responding to the needs of community members.

-School Board / School Service Centre Commitment to Success Plan: Aligned with the strategic directions and objectives of the MEQ's strategic plan, the Commitment to Success Plan informs its public of the commitments it has made to ensure the educational success for all students in their Board over a given period of time.
+Commitment to Success Plan (School Board / School Service Centres): Aligned with the strategic directions and objectives of the MEQ's Strategic Plan, the Commitment to Success Plan informs its public of the commitments it has made to ensure educational success for all students in their Board over a given period of time.
 It is prepared in collaboration with all education stakeholders on the Board's territory.
 These plans are revised every 5 years.

-School Educational Project: Aligned with the School Board Commitment to Success Plan, it defines the schools' orientations, priority actions and expected results.
+School Educational Project: Aligned with the School Board Commitment to Success Plan, it defines the schools' orientations, priority actions, and expected results.
 It is developed in collaboration with its community (students, parents, school staff members, community, and school service centre representatives).
-Revised/updated every 5 years.
+It is updated and revised every 5 years.

-The CLC Action Plan: Aligned with the School Success Plan(s) and the School Board's Commitment to Success Plan.
-Created in collaboration with the school Principal(s) should remain in place for 3 years or more.
-Big goals take time to achieve.
+The CLC Action Plan: Aligned with the School Educational Project(s) and the School Board's Commitment to Success Plan, it is created in collaboration with the school Principal(s) and should remain in place for 3 years or more.
+Big goals take time to achieve!

-As the CDA you are always trying to balance needs and resources - principal, teachers, partners, and parents - looking at a school success plan and seeing which fits where?
-Which works?
-The CLC plays a leadership role in identifying and responding to the needs of the students and their families.
+As the CDA you are always trying to balance needs and resources - principal, teachers, partners, and parents -and looking at a school success plan and seeing which fits where and what works.
+The CLC plays a leadership role in identifying and responding to the needs of students and their families.

-Portrait of CLC Network 2022 - 2023 Action Plans infographic Action Plan template and Overview video Compilation of the 2022-2023 CLC Action Plans Example of a Completed Action Plan (source: Laurier Macdonald)
+Portrait of CLC Network 2022 - 2023 Action Plans Infographic Action Plan Template and Overview Video Compilation of the 2022-2023 CLC Action Plans Example of a Completed Action Plan (source: Laurier Macdonald)